 2. Take Them With You

 Mason jars are ideal for portable meals!
 Prep your healthy lunches ahead of time, by layering salads (heaviest ingredients on the bottom) in mason jars and storing them in the fridge for up to a week.
 You can even purchase a reusable attachment to turn your jar into a bento box that keeps ingredients separate until ready to mix.
-And if you need to whip up some salad dressing, or a single size smoothie, many mason jars easily thread onto most blenders!
+And if you need to whip up some salad dressing, or a single-size smoothie, many mason jars easily thread onto most blenders!
 Mason jars also make excellent travel mugs!
 You can purchase a reusable screw-on lid attachment, or make your own!
-The sturdy, heat proof glass makes mason jars perfect ramekins for baking portable individual pies and cakes to bring to a picnic.
+The sturdy, heat-proof glass makes mason jars perfect ramekins for baking portable individual pies and cakes to bring to a picnic

 3. Fill Them Up

 Mason jars are ideal for space-saving organization in the kitchen, bathroom, garage, and many other places in the home.
 Attach magnets to the lids to hang spices on the fridge.
 Or modify the lid to make a soap dispenser.
 Affix mason jars to the wall in an office to keep pencils, pens, and other office supplies within arms reach.
 Not sure what to do with the seashells you collected from your day at the beach?
-Display them, or other souvenirs and trinkes in inverted mason jars on your shelf.
+Display them, or other souvenirs and trinkets in inverted mason jars on your shelf.
 With a little modification, mason jars can be an excellent way to keep craft supplies like yarn and ribbons organized.
-Simply drill a hole in the lid, thread yarn through, screw the cap on, and store the rest of the skein in the jar.
+Simply drill a hole in the lid, thread yarn through, screw the cap on and store the rest of the skein in the jar.
 No more messy yarn tangles!